vatlab/sos/doc/sos_format_v1.md

 ### Global variables

 Variables defined before the first section will be evaluated before the execution of the workflow, but after the determination of variables from command line arguments.
+These are usually constant variables such as location of various files.

 ### Command line arguments

-Although sections can be arranged in any other, a secion named `[default]` is usually the first section of a SoS script.
+Although sections can be arranged in any other, a secion named `[parameters]` is usually the first section of a SoS script.
 This section defined command line arguments of the script, their default values and descriptions.
 The variables are defined in the format of

 ```
 [parameters]